 Below I have listed the ingredients that I have used as substitutes for various ingredients.
 If the substitution is not listed, then I haven’t tried it and therefore, I can’t recommend for or against it.
 Also, please realize that you may need to do some experimentation on your own to find out what substitutes you like best.

-If you cannot tolerate duck eggs, my next preferred egg substitute is ground flax seeds mixed with hot water.
-For 1 extra-large egg, I recommend mixing 1 TBL of ground flax seeds with 3 TBL of hot (not boiling) water.
+If you cannot tolerate duck eggs, my next preferred overall egg substitute is ground flax seeds mixed with hot water.
+This creates a flax seed gel that acts as a binder and a moisture source in the place of eggs.
+For 1 extra-large egg, I recommend mixing 1 TBL of ground flax seeds with 2-3 TBL of hot water (the amount of water you use will depend on your recipe–you need to do your own experimenting).
 Whisk together and then let sit for 15-20 minutes in order to make a gel.
+Whisk frequently during this time to make sure the gel comes together.
 Then use this gel as you would the eggs–you can beat it with your mixer.
-Of course, it won’t work for a meringue or for a sponge cake or pâte à choux (which rely on eggs for the leavening), but it will substitute for eggs in many regular baked items.
+Of course, this will NOT work for a meringue or for a sponge cake or pâte à choux (which rely on eggs for the leavening), but it will substitute for eggs in many regular baked items.
 The flax will provide a bit of a nutty flavor, so be prepared for that.
-I know there are many other substitutes, but these are the ones I use if I need an egg substitute.
+I know there are many other substitutes, but this the one I use if I need an egg substitute.

 I have already provided a gluten-free flour substitution for wheat flour in the form of my Jeanne’s Gluten-Free All-Purpose Flour Mix.
 And yet, people ask me for substitutes for the substitutes.
 Please be aware that my mix is truly one of the reasons my recipes work so well.
 And therefore, be aware that substituting flours for the flours in my mix will give the mix a different taste and a bit of a different texture.
 Here’s what I recommend if you must use substitutes: